opencog/opencog/examples/restapi/README.md

 # Steps
 1. Install atomspace and cogutils
-2. Build opencog
-3. Run the following, replace `/path/to/opencog/clone` with your actual git clone path.
+2. Run the following, replace `/path/to/opencog/clone` with your actual git clone path.

    ```